dotnet/docs/docs/core/tutorials/consuming-library-with-visual-studio.md

 You can debug and publish the application that uses this library by following the steps in [Debugging your Hello World application with Visual Studio 2017](debugging-with-visual-studio.md) and [Publishing your Hello World Application with Visual Studio 2017](publishing-with-visual-studio.md).

-## Distributing the library in a NuGet package
+## Distribute the library in a NuGet package

 You can make your class library widely available by publishing it as a NuGet package.
 Visual Studio does not support the creation of NuGet packages.
 To create one, you use the [`dotnet` command line utility](../tools/dotnet.md):

 1. Open a console window.

-For example in the **Ask me anything** text box in the Windows taskbar, enter `Command Prompt` (or `cmd` for short), and open a console window by either selecting the **Command Prompt** desktop app or pressing Enter if it's selected in the search results.
+  For example, enter **Command Prompt** in the search box on the Windows task bar.
+Select the **Command Prompt** desktop app or press **Enter** if it's already selected in the search results.

 1. Navigate to your library's project directory.
 Unless you've reconfigured the typical file location, it's in the *Documents\Visual Studio 2017\Projects\ClassLibraryProjects\StringLibrary* directory.
 The directory contains your source code and a project file, *StringLibrary.csproj*.